 We are lucky enough to have a world that spoils us with unusual, awe-inspiring landscapes.
 And what better way to discover them than on a cruise?
 From far-flung lands to scenes closer to home, you’ll have the opportunity to see the world’s most unusual landscapes.

 Found across the hilly and mountainous slopes of China, rice terraces have been cultivated by the rural population for hundreds of years.
 They are among the finest places for hiking and walking and a great way to appreciate the geology of China.

-Anyone on an Alaska cruise who is fortunate enough to visit the caves will be completely captivated by the natural beauty of it.
+Anyone who is fortunate enough to visit the caves on a cruise to Alaska will be completely captivated by the natural beauty of it.
 Water falls like rain as the ice melts from the blue-coloured ice ripples overhead, as you walk through a landscape like no other.